 If the Canadian target corporation owns nondepreciable capital property, such as land or shares of other Canadian or non-resident corporations, it may be possible to wind-up the Canadian target corporation and to increase the tax basis of its nondepreciable capital property to the extent of the positive difference between the purchase price of the shares and the tax basis of the assets, provided that the tax basis of the assets may not exceed fair market value.
 This increase in basis is only available with respect to non-depreciable capital property that was owned by the subsidiary at the time the parent last acquired control of the subsidiary.
 Moreover, the availability of the "bump" is restricted if, as part of the series of transactions, any property, or property substituted for such property, that is distributed to the parent on the winding-up, is acquired by certain persons (which, in general terms, includes persons who own more than 10% of the issued shares of any class but who are not related to the corporation).
+There are a myriad of technical rules that may deny the "bump" in various circumstances which need to be looked at and considered very carefully.

 If a U.S. purchaser formed a new Canadian corporation to purchase the shares of an existing Canadian corporation with a U.S. subsidiary ("USCo") from Canadian sellers, it would be possible to subsequently wind-up the existing Canadian corporation and to increase the Canadian tax basis of the shares of the USCo.
 The USCo could then be transferred directly to the U.S. purchaser without any tax in Canada.
-One method of accomplishing distribution without attracting Canadian withholding tax would be to reduce the paid-up capital of the shares of the new Canadian holding corporation by an amount equal to the fair market value of the shares of the USCo.
+One method of accomplishing the distribution without attracting Canadian withholding tax would be to reduce the paid-up capital of the shares of the new Canadian holding corporation by an amount equal to the fair market value of the shares of the USCo.
 Alternatively, if the new Canadian holding corporation was funded by a combination of shares and debt, the shares of the USCo could be transferred to new U.S. purchasers and the principal amount of the debt would be reduced by an amount equal to the fair market value of the shares of the USCo.
 The removal of the USCo from below the Canadian holding company would have the added advantage of enabling the U.S. purchaser to report the operations of the USCo on a consolidated basis.